 Post-market Surveillance Factors

 Post-market Surveillance Factors are either a cost or benefit to the labeler, and are directly related to the Patient Safety and transparency aspects of the UDI Regulation.
-The goals of FDA in enacting the UDI Regulation are:
+The goals of the FDA in enacting the UDI Regulation are:

 - reduce medical errors